4thabang/4thabang/README.md

 Thabang | MCR, UK - SF, USA

 Welcome to my world.
-My name is Thabang - prounounced 'Ta-bang' - I am a 19 year old startup founder over at [Fordabl](https://fordabl.com).
+My name is Thabang - pronounced 'Ta-bang' - I am a 19-year-old startup founder over at [Fordabl](https://fordabl.com).
 We create scalable software tools for the next-generation reseller to empower their autonomy and deliver scale, on their terms.

 Want to know more about the $6b sneaker resell market?